- CII Policies

 Claw backs of unearned executive compensationCII believes that boards should recover previously paid executive incentive compensation in the event of acts or omissions resulting in fraud, financial restatement or some other cause the board believes warrants recovery, which may include personal misconduct or ethical lapses that cause, or could cause, material reputational harm to the company and its shareholders.

-The 2010 Dodd-Frank Wall Street Reform and Consumer Act directed the SEC to adopt a rule to require claw backs of unearned executive compensation in certain circumstances.
+The 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act directed the SEC to adopt a rule to require claw backs of unearned executive compensation in certain circumstances.
 In 2015, the SEC proposed a claw back rule that CII believes provides a floor for such policies.
 But the SEC has not taken final action on the rule proposal.
 Read more here.